drankinatty/gtksolver/README.md

      $ make

-For building on Windows, see the notes on obtaining the precompiled Gtk libraries and header files in the [GtkWrite Readme.md](https://github.com/drankinatty/gtkwrite).
-You will also need MinGW installed.
+For building on Windows, see the notes on obtaining the precompiled Gtk libraries and header files in the Compiling Section of [GtkWrite Readme.md](https://github.com/drankinatty/gtkwrite). (note: you do not need the gtksourceview libraries or headers) You will also need MinGW installed.

 Building with **MinGW** on windows: